ekrimsk/MGDB/README.md

 ## Gearboxes
 Gearboxes are specified in files named `*_gearboxes.csv`.
 When datasheets do not specify a given criteria, the value given in parenthesis should be used.
 A file can contain one or multiple gearboxes but must contain the following column headers:
 1. **key** - 2 letter manufacturer code followed by gearbox _ID.
-This is the *unique* identifier for each gearbox in the database
+This is the *unique* identifier for each gearbox in the database.
+Keys cannot contain "\","/", or "*"
 1. **manufacturer** - name of company (e.g. "Faulhaber" or "Allied_Motion")
 1. **ID** - product code or unique identifier, when a company sells multiple gear ratios with the same ID append  "_R rounded_ratio" for each unique ratio, e.g. ABCD_R83 for a ratio of 83.2:1
 1. **type** - planetary, spur, cycloid, harmonic or koaxdrive
 1. **stages** - number of reduction stages (1)
 1. **ratio** - input to output speed ratio, a single number e.g. 90 for a 90:1 reduction.
 Use absolute ratios when available.
 1. **mass** - in kg (nan)
 1. **inertia** - in kgm<sup>2</sup>.
 This is the inertia measured at the *input* of the gearbox.
 1. **efficiency** - rated efficiency as a decimal e.g. 0.82 for 82% efficient (nan)